 The Tesla Model Y rival has faster home charging now, thanks to a new, 11 kW on-board charger.
 The charger allows charging using an AC domestic wall box (three-phase) to charge at an increased rate of 33 miles (WLTP) per hour.
 A full charge now takes only 8.6 hours, which is ideal for overnight charging at home.

-The 2021 Jaguar I-Pace is also available in a new, cheaper EV320 variant that returns the same range but is slower due to lower outputs.
+In some markets, the 2021 Jaguar I-Pace is available in a cheaper EV320 variant that returns the same range but is slower due to lower outputs.
 The EV320’s motor generates 236 kW (316 hp) and 500 Nm (369 Lb.-Ft.) of torque.
 It takes 6.4 seconds to accelerate from 0-62 mph and it can achieve a top speed of 180 km/h (112 mph).
-The EV320 variant is not accessible to all markets though.

-Also new in the 2021 Jaguar I-Pace are Pivi Pro infotainment system, 360-degree camera, ClearSight digital IRVM, wireless smartphone charging including cellular network booster, updated 12.3-inch HD instrument cluster with completely revised graphics and improved cabin air ionization with PM2.5 filtration.
+Also new in the 2021 Jaguar I-Pace are Pivi Pro infotainment system, 360-degree camera, ClearSight digital IRVM, wireless smartphone charging including cellular network booster, updated 12.3-inch HD instrument cluster with completely revised graphics, and improved cabin air ionization with PM2.5 filtration.

 Given the significant updates brought to the original Jaguar I-Pace for MY2021, a Jaguar I-Pace facelift may be due as an MY2023 model in late 2022 or early 2023.